 We also asked about absenteeism in the three months preceding the survey.
 This question was preceded by a definition of absenteeism.
 First, we determined whether the respondents had indeed been absent.
 If an absence had occurred, we also asked about the total length of the absence (in working days).
 These questions were also included in the NWCS 2019, albeit with a reference period of 12 months.
-Respondents were subsequently asked about the types of complaints that had led to their most recent absence.
-If the complaints could possibly have been related to COVID-19, the respondent was asked whether the complaints had been caused by the COVID-19 virus, whether established with a test or not.
+Respondents were subsequently asked about the types of complaints during their most recent absence.
+If the complaints could possibly have been related to COVID-19, the respondent was asked whether the complaints had been caused by COVID-19, established with a test or not.